-Mr. Stone's practice focuses on complex business matters, including trade secret and intellectual property litigation, unfair competition and tortious interference claims, insurance coverage cases, construction disputes, financial litigation and intra-company disputes, as well as Constitutional claims and Section 1983 cases.
-Mr. Stone also litigates claims for injunctive and other equitable remedies in New Jersey's Chancery Division and New York's Supreme Court, Commercial Division.
+Mr. Stone's practice focuses on complex business matters, including trade secret and intellectual property litigation, unfair competition and tortious interference claims, insurance coverage cases, construction and land use disputes, financial litigation and intra-company disputes, as well as Constitutional claims and Section 1983 cases.
+Mr. Stone also litigates claims for injunctive and other equitable remedies in New Jersey’s Chancery Division and New York’s Supreme Court, Commercial Division.
 He has tried lender liability, tortious interference, fraudulent conveyance, and oppressed shareholder cases.
 His cases include:

-• A founder of a pharmaceutical corporation's claims against the management that took over that company after it went public regarding the control, management, and proprietary rights.
+A founder of a pharmaceutical corporation’s claims against the management that took over that company after it went public regarding control, management, and proprietary rights.

-• A dispute between the estates of two deceased partners and the remaining partner in a real estate development company regarding management, control and rights to certain properties and profits.
+A dispute between the estates of two deceased partners and the remaining partner in a real estate development company regarding management, control and rights to properties and profits.

 Construction delay, negligent design, breach of warranty, breach of contract, and wrongful or exaggerated lien claims concerning highway bridge repairs, sewage treatment plant, and commercial office and public school buildings.

-· An unconventional and successful undue influence claim for insurance proceeds based on an enabler-beneficiary's control over alcoholic-decedent and forensic psychiatric analysis, despite decedent's lucidity when naming his beneficiary.
+An unconventional and successful undue influence claim based on an enabler-beneficiary's control over alcoholic-decedent and forensic psychiatric analysis, despite decedent's lucidity when naming his beneficiary.

 Preemption Is No Secret: Exploring The Preemptive Effect Of Trade Secret Legislation, American Bar Association Litigation Section, Intellectual Property Newsletter (Winter 2014)

 Reversal Of Fortune: The Reverse Engineering Defense Under the NJTSA, New Jersey Law Journal, Intellectual Property & Life Sciences Supplement (September 17, 2012)